chuyaowang/obsidian/Machine Learning/Concepts/Softmax.md

 ### Effects of the Temperature Parameter

 1. **High Temperature ( $T > 1$)**:
-   - When the temperature $T$is greater than 1, the softmax function produces a smoother, more uniform probability distribution.
+   - When the temperature $T$ is greater than 1, the softmax function produces a smoother, more uniform probability distribution.
 This means that the differences between the probabilities of different outcomes are reduced, making the distribution more "soft".
-   - For example, if $T$is very high, the softmax function approaches a uniform distribution where all probabilities are almost equal.
+   - For example, if $T$ is very high, the softmax function approaches a uniform distribution where all probabilities are almost equal.

 2. **Low Temperature ( $0 < T < 1$)**:
-   - When the temperature $T$is less than 1, the softmax function produces a sharper, more peaked probability distribution.
+   - When the temperature $T$ is less than 1, the softmax function produces a sharper, more peaked probability distribution.
 This means that the differences between the probabilities of different outcomes are accentuated, making the distribution more "hard".
-   - For example, if $T$is very low, the softmax function approaches a one-hot encoding where the highest value dominates the probability distribution, and other values have probabilities close to zero.
+   - For example, if $T$ is very low, the softmax function approaches a one-hot encoding where the highest value dominates the probability distribution, and other values have probabilities close to zero.

 ### Why Use Temperature?